Vatican must step up prosecutions of financial crimes - watchdog

 The Moneyval report was generally positive about the oversight by the Vatican's financial intelligence authority, known by its Italian acronym AIF, as well as about major reforms at the Vatican bank, whose official name is the Institute for Works of Religion (IOR).

-Pope Francis has greatly increased the power and independence of the AIF, headed by Swiss lawyer Rene Bruelhart.
+The pope has greatly increased the power and independence of the AIF, headed by Swiss layer Rene Bruelhart.

 Moneyval said the AIF had carried out some "ad hoc inspections" of APSA, a Vatican department that deals with real estate and investments and which has been hit by various scandals in recent years.